openaire/metrics-delivery-endpoint/README.md

 #### Complex cases

+##### Range vectors

+In PromQL range vectors are specified by giving their duration.
+We sometimes need to calculate eg. `increase` over a range that starts a specific point in time instead.
+For this placing a special "#R#" token instead of the range duration is supported, eg. `{"query": "increase(some_series[#R#])"}`

+Before the query is sent to Prometheus the token is replaced with the duration in seconds between the query time and the value of the `counter.range.start` application property.

+##### Custom computations

 Instead of a PromQL query the `query` can be "#" followed by a [Spring Expression Language](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#expressions) (SpEL) expression.

 This is used for cases where a single PromQL query cannot be used to get the interesting value and more complex processing is needed.